s7chak/scaiverse/README.md

 # Scaiverse

-Personal inventory of software and ML side projects and thoughts catalogued as articles.
+Personal inventory of software and ML side projects and a thought repository catalogued as articles.